-Updates on Medicare and COVID-19 Coverage TopicsPopular TopicsMost Recent Medicare Working Past 65 Lifestyle & Wellness Considering Retirement Existing Clients Employer Monthly Webinars As your advisors in Medicare, we keep you informed on updates regarding the COVID-19 pandemic as it relates to you and your Medicare plan.
+Updates on Medicare and COVID-19 Coverage TopicsPopular TopicsMost Recent Medicare Working Past 65 Lifestyle & Wellness Considering Retirement Existing Clients Employer Monthly Webinars Community Development As your advisors in Medicare, we keep you informed on updates regarding the COVID-19 pandemic as it relates to you and your Medicare plan.
 We’ve collected important information for you to know now that states have started distributing the COVID-19 vaccine.
-Three FDA Approved COVID-19 Vaccines Recently, Johnson & Johnson announced that its single-dose COVID-19 vaccine has been issued as Emergency Use Authorization (EUA) by the U.S. Food and Drug Administration (FDA).
-This vaccine is proven to be 85 percent effective at preventing severe diseases and 100 percent effective at protecting against COVID-19 related hospitalizations and deaths.
-To date, there are now three FDA approved vaccines: Pfizer, Moderna, and Johnson & Johnson.
-According to the FDA, the Johnson & Johnson vaccine only requires one dose, while the Moderna and Pfizer vaccines require two doses of the same vaccine to build immunity to the coronavirus.
-Updated COVID-19 Guidelines The latest COVID-19 guidelines released by The Centers for Disease Control and Prevention (CDC) allows fully vaccinated individuals to: Meet with other fully vaccinated people without physical distancing or wearing masks Visit low risk, unvaccinated individuals from a single household indoors without physical distancing or wearing masks Not have to quarantine or get tested for COVID-19 after being exposed without symptoms The CDC still warns fully-vaccinated individuals to continue taking precautions, such as: Wearing a mask in public Physically distancing in public or when visiting multiple households Getting tested for COVID-19 if experiencing symptoms Refraining from gathering in medium- and large-sized groups Vaccination Rollout Each state is rolling out the COVID-19 vaccines differently.
-We highly recommend that you visit your state’s website for more information: Ohio Indiana Kentucky Pennsylvania Ohio has introduced a tool called “Vaccine Management Solution (VMS)” that helps you determine if you’re eligible to receive the vaccine.
-With this tool, you can also find providers and opt-in to receive updates when eligibility expands.
-To find out if you’re eligible to receive the vaccine, visit this website!
-You can also contact your provider for your next steps.
+Three Approved COVID-19 Vaccines To date, three vaccines have been approved by the U.S. Food and Drug Administration (FDA): Pfizer, Moderna, and Johnson & Johnson.
+According to the FDA, the Johnson & Johnson (J&J) vaccine only requires one dose, while the Moderna and Pfizer vaccines require two doses of the same vaccine to build immunity to the coronavirus.
+Earlier this year, the J&J vaccine was paused due to reports of women under 50 years old experiencing a rare but serious condition called thrombosis with thrombocytopenia syndrome (TTS) which involves blood clots with low platelets.
+This vaccine was recommended to resume by the CDC.
+While this condition is rare, the CDC notes that women under 50 years old should be aware of their increased risk and remember the Moderna and Pfizer vaccines are other options to consider.
+You can learn more here.
+Updated COVID-19 Guidelines Each state has rolled out the COVID-19 vaccines differently.
+We highly recommend that you visit your state’s website for more information: Ohio Indiana Kentucky Pennsylvania Ohio More than 4.6 million Ohio residents are fully vaccinated against COVID-19, around 39 percent of the state’s population.
+The total Ohioans who have started their vaccine comes in at around 5.3 million as of June 1, 2021.Ohio announced that all statewide public health orders will be lifted on June 2, 2021.
+This puts an end to public health orders such as: Facial covering protocols Social distancing guidelines Capacity restrictions for indoor and outdoor events Federal health orders may still apply in facilities such as nursing homes, and businesses can still require customers to wear a facial covering or practice social distancing.
+We recommend reading the current guidance from the U.S. Centers for Disease Control and Prevention (CDC).
+Kentucky As of June 1, more than 2 million Kentucky residents are vaccinated against COVID-19.
+Kentucky has also lifted its mask mandate in public places for vaccinated individuals, with the exception of: Individuals riding on public transportation (including planes) Anyone in a K-12 educational, preschool, daycare, or other childcare setting Anyone in a health care or long-term care setting The CDC’s federal health orders may still apply in certain settings, and businesses may still require customers to wear a facial covering.
+Indiana In Indiana, more than 2.5 million Indiana resident are fully vaccinated against COVID-19 as of June 1, 2021.
+Indiana’s mask mandate expired in April.
+We recommend following local public health orders as well as CDC guidelines.
 Which COVID-19-Related Services Does Medicare Cover?
-As the Centers for Medicare and Medicaid Services (CMS) previously announced, the COVID-19 vaccines are fully covered for Medicare beneficiaries both in- and out-of-network.
+As the CMS previously announced, the COVID-19 vaccines are fully covered for Medicare beneficiaries both in- and out-of-network.
 This is because they are considered preventive.
 Additionally, Medicare covers the cost of getting a COVID-19 test for individuals who may carry the virus.
 Medicare beneficiaries won’t be charged the Part B deductible or coinsurance for the test.
 However, you must order your test through a doctor.
 Medicare won’t cover a test if you order it directly.
 You also won’t be charged for COVID-19-related services such as: Lab tests Antibody tests Monoclonal antibody treatments Medically necessary hospitalizations Emergency room visits If you’re on a Medicare Advantage plan, you may have access to additional benefits.
 COVID-19 and Medicare Fraud It’s important to be on the lookout for Medicare fraud related to the coronavirus.
 Some examples of fraudulent activity to be cautious of include: Someone offering to put your name on a list to receive the vaccine, but only if you pay a fee A company promising you a reward or benefit at a price Receiving a call or visit from someone offering COVID-19-related products, services, or supplies Being asked for your Medicare Number or Social Security Number Anyone who visits your home claiming to be a Medicare official Please contact us if you suspected you’re being scammed.
 If you have any further questions about your plan’s COVID-19 coverage, please reach out to our client advisors!
 Call us at 1-877-222-1942 or email firstname.lastname@example.org.
 New to RetireMEDiQ?
 We’d love to hear from you!
 Schedule a call with us here or call 1-866-407-5180.
 Stay informed about Medicare An easy way to stay updated on Medicare and any important changes is to sign up for the free, customizable RetireMEDiQ newsletter.
 Based on your personal preferences and interests, helpful articles and community-related content will be sent directly to your inbox.
 Sign up for our newsletter Yes!
 Tell me more about Medicare and help me explore my options.Name First Last Email* Birthdate MM slash DD slash YYYY Phone TypeMobileHomeWorkOtherMobile Phone*Home Phone*Work Phone*Other Phone*SMS Opt-In?
-Check here to receive text notifications from RetireMEDiQ Providing your information in this form will allow RetireMEDiQ to communicate with you to help guide you through your Medicare journey and authorize RetireMEDiQ to send you appointment updates, alerts, and reminders via SMS/text messaging.
-Message and data rates may apply to any text messages sent by RetireMEDiQ.vidhiddenNameThis field is for validation purposes and should be left unchanged.
+Check here to receive text notifications from RetireMEDiQ Hiddenvidhidden HiddenAuthorization to Contact?
+CommentsThis field is for validation purposes and should be left unchanged.
+Providing your information in this form will allow RetireMEDiQ to communicate with you to help guide you through your Medicare journey and authorize RetireMEDiQ to send you appointment updates, alerts, and reminders via SMS/text messaging.
+Message and data rates may apply to any text messages sent by RetireMEDiQ.